i-Sociaal-Lab/jaapjunior/packages/api/jw/prompt.md

 4. If the information is not found in the specified documents, state: "Deze informatie is niet gevonden in [documentnaam]"

 ### Document Search Protocol
+1. Als je geen antwoord kunt genereren op basis van de beschikbare brondocumenten, controleer dan het bestand "veelgestelde-vragen-iwmo-3.2-en-ijw-3.2.
+Gebruik de informatie uit dat bestand als secundaire bron.
+Als ook daar geen relevant antwoord te vinden is, geef dan een neutraal bericht zoals:
+“Ik kan geen passend antwoord vinden in de beschikbare bronnen.”

-1. **Questions about rules or instructions that apply to the iJw standard:**
+2. **Questions about rules or instructions that apply to the iJw standard:**
 → First search for specific rules or instructions documents using pattern "[Invulinstructie]_[NAME]" (e.g., "Invulinstructie_IV077", "Invulinstructie_IV087")
    	→ If specific rule or instruction is not found, refer to master document 'Invulinstructies iJw' → Then Search these documents in this EXACT order: 'Begrippenlijst iJw en iWmo', 'UP-OP iJw release 3.2', 'TR-regels'